Skip to main content

 (A) Applicability.

-This rule applies to concentrated animal feeding operations, concentrated animal feeding facilities, and major concentrated animal feeding facilities.
+This rule applies to concentrated animal feeding facilities and certified livestock managers.

-(B) An agent or employee of the department shall conduct inspections and determine if the owner or operator is not in compliance with section 903.02, 903.03, or 903.04 or division (A) of section 903.07 of the Revised Code, the terms and conditions of a permit to install or a permit to operate issued for the facility, including the requirements established under division (C) of section 903.06, of the Revised Code, division (B) of section 903.08 of the Revised Code, or paragraph (D) of rule 901:10-1-10 of the Administrative Code, the terms and conditions of a NPDES permit, the NPDES provisions of a permit to operate, or rules adopted under division (A), (B), (C), (D), (E), (F), or (J) of section 903.10 of the Revised Code.
-Violations shall be described in an inspection report.
+(B) The director shall conduct inspections and investigations, when applicable, to determine if the owner or operator of a concentrated animal feeding facility or certified livestock manager is not in compliance with section 903.02, section 903.03, division (A) of section 903.07 or section 903.12 of the Revised Code, the terms and conditions of a permit to install or a permit to operate issued for a facility, including the requirements established under division (C) of section 903.06 of the Revised Code, or paragraph (D) of rule 901:10-1-10 of the Administrative Code, or rules adopted under division (A), (B), (C), or (D) of section 903.10 of the Revised Code.

-(D) If the inspection report indicates a violation, the director shall do the following:
+(D) If the investigation or inspection report indicates a violation, the director shall do the following:

-(1) Evaluate the facts established by the inspection report.
+(1) Evaluate the facts established by the report.

 (2) Commence enforcement action commensurate with the nature and degree of the violation and consistent with the requirements of sections 903.16, 903.17, and 903.99 of the Revised Code.

 (E) Penalties.
-Penalties assessed by the director shall be commensurate with the nature and degree of the violation.
-Penalties shall be assessed in accordance with rule 901:10-5-04 of the Administrative Code.
+Penalties assessed by the director will be commensurate with the nature and degree of the violation.
+Penalties will be assessed in accordance with sections 903.16 and 903.17 of the Revised Code and rule 901:10-5-04 of the Administrative Code.

 Supplemental Information